FancyGrid/awesome-grid/README.md

 * [appendGrid](http://appendgrid.apphb.com/) - The dynamic table input jQuery plugin.
 It has basic features.
 The design looks old.
 * [DataTables](http://datatables.net/) - Easy to use library.
 It is the number one grid solution on jQuery.
 * [Dynatable](http://dynatable.com/) - It has basic features.
 Last update in 2014!
+* [Frappe DataTable](https://frappe.io/datatable) - A simple, modern and interactive datatable library on es6.
+Current version is full of small bugs.
 * [jsGrid](http://js-grid.com/) - Light grid library with basic grid features.
 The author is a former core architect of [DevExpress](http://js.devexpress.com/).
 * [jqGrid](http://trirand.com/) - Variety of grid features.